 - 3.1 Temporary adaptations are those that may be removed from the property or reused elsewhere when no longer required for or by the person for whom they were provided.
 The funding for and installation of these types of adaptations is the responsibility of Glasgow City Council's Social Work Department.
 This work includes such things as temporary access ramps to front or back doors, track hoists, stair lifts and call entry systems. - 3.2 Equipment provision such as raised toilet seats, shower seats, bath boards, and bed, chair and bath risers is the responsibility of Glasgow City Council. - 3.3 Permanent adaptations are those that are intended to remain in the property and can include alterations to the structure of the property.
-These are funded by Rosehill through an allocation of grant monies received each year from the Scottish Government.
-Rosehill's ability to carry out works is dependent on getting sufficient grant monies each year to meet demand.
+These are funded by Rosehill through an allocation of grant monies received each year from the Scottish Government via Glasgow City Council along with an annual budget allocation of Rosehill's own funds.
+Rosehill's ability to carry out works is dependent on getting sufficient grant monies along with our own budget allocation each year to meet demand.